mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 - `deserialize_response(self, data: bytes) -> response`, deserializes a byte array into a response.
 This function can raise a `DeserializeError` if deserialization fails.

-The final two algorithms describe the **zero-knowledge simulator** and are optional, as a sigma protocol is not necessarily zero-knowledge by definition.
-The simulator is primarily an efficient algorithm for proving zero-knowledge in a theoretical construction, but it is also needed for verifying short proofs and for or-composition, where a witness is not known and thus has to be simulated.
+The final two algorithms describe the **zero-knowledge simulator**.
+In particular, they may be used for proof composition (e.g. OR-composition).
+The function `simulate_commitment` is also used when verifying short proofs.
 We have:

 - `simulate_response(self, rng) -> response`, denoting the first stage of the simulator.
 It is an algorithm drawing a random response given a specified cryptographically secure RNG that follows the same output distribution of the algorithm  `prover_response`.